AEM FAQ: While doing a redesign, when can development begin?

 Download Blue Acorn iCi’s Complete Customer Experience Report to learn how to create an unforgettable, personalized customer experience.

 It’s a really common question.
 On the whiteboard, I have a [drawing of a] high-level AEM implementation approach.
 Your implementation may vary slightly, but this is what you might expect when you’re implementing a new content management system like Adobe Experience Manager, and you’re also redesigning the site.

 The big buckets here are project kick-off and discovery activities, we’ve got your creative activities around UX wires and UI design.
 Those could include a whole host of different activities, usability testing, etc.

-Then, we have technical design and development, moving into content migration, UAT launch, etc. When you think about when can development start in the context of the design process with Adobe Experience Manager, usually the technical work can really begin about the time that you’re wrapping up UX wireframes.
+Then, we have technical design and development, moving into content migration, UAT launch, etc. When you think about when development can start in the context of the design process with Adobe Experience Manager, usually the technical work can really begin about the time that you’re wrapping up UX wireframes.

 Even while your UI design for your new website is in flight, development can begin because some of the back-end work can go around setting up Adobe Experience Manager, starting to build some of those base templates of components, and then as the UI design completes, your front-end development can start, and then the back-end developers can also graft that front-end code onto the back-end code.

 Typically, technical design and development can start about the time you’ve made final decisions on UX wires because at that point a lot of the structural decisions have been made on the website.
 I hope this gives you some insight into where technical development can start on an Adobe Experience Manager implementation.
 Your situation may vary slightly.
 If you have any follow-up questions, reach out to our team.